IL ROSARIO FIORENTINO/

 The Angelus

-I was forbidden the Rosary, until Anglican Father Robert Llewellyn
+the Rosary, until Anglican Father Robert Llewellyn taught it

-it to me, but instead prayed the Angelus, three times daily.
-I was even
+to me, but instead prayed the Angelus, three times daily.
+I

-the Angelus Sister ringing that bell, like Beatrice's Nine
+was even the Angelus Sister ringing that bell, like Beatrice's

-, at six at dawn, at noon, at eight in the evening.
-First the three
+at six at dawn, at noon, at eight in the evening.
+First the

-for a hundred years by Anglican Sisters of the Community
+hundred years by Anglican Sisters of the Community of the

 Angelus Domini nuntiavi Mariae. - Et concepit de Spiritu Sancto.
 Ave Maria.